-5 Science-Backed Ways You Can Ruin A Relationship
+5 Major Ways You Can Ruin Your Relationship, According To Psychologists

 In the past month, I've watched three of my girlfriends go through breakups I wouldn't wish on my worst enemies.

 They're all getting through them, though, thanks to the unbreakable bond of women, many episodes of Khloé Kardashian's "Revenge Body" and a quick revisiting of the breakup bible, "Codependent No More."